Sideload for Garmin fēnix · epix · Forerunner · in beta

 It’s giving altitude 🪂

-A barometric skydiving altimeter for your Garmin watch — a big AGL readout, automatic zeroing, a DZ arrow, and a jump logbook.
+A barometric backup that reacts the instant you leave the plane – a big AGL readout, automatic zeroing, a DZ arrow, and an automatic jump logbook.

-AltiFenix showing 4.20 km above ground in freefall on a Garmin fēnix 8
+AltiFenix showing 4.20 km AGL in freefall with compass on a Garmin fēnix 8

 Everything on your wrist